SCALE: Self-uncertainty Conditioned Adaptive Looking and Execution for Vision-Language-Action Models: Approach

 \section{Approach}

 To enhance VLA robustness at test time without external verifiers or multiple rollouts, we present \textbf{\method} (\textbf{S}elf-uncertainty \textbf{C}onditioned \textbf{A}daptive \textbf{L}ooking and \textbf{E}xecution), a single-pass adaptive inference strategy that jointly modulates action decoding and visual attention based on the model's own predictive uncertainty (Fig.~\ref{fig:overview}).
-Our key insight is that self-uncertainty derived from the output distribution serves as an intrinsic signal to balance exploitation and exploration—a principle central to \emph{Active Inference theory}~\cite{friston2016active}, where agents minimize expected free energy by maximizing information gain under ambiguity.
-Below, we first formalize the problem setup (Sec.~\ref{sec:preliminary}), introduce our self-uncertainty measure (Sec.~\ref{sec:selfuncertainty}), and describe how \method leverages this signal for adaptive inference (Sec.~\ref{sec:scale}).
+Our key insight is that self-uncertainty derived from the output distribution of VLA models can serve as an intrinsic signal for balancing exploitation and exploration—inspired by a principle of \emph{Active Inference theory}~\cite{friston2016active}, in which agents reduce uncertainty by adapting both perception and action under ambiguity.
+Below, we first formalize the problem setup (Sec.~\ref{sec:preliminary}), then introduce our self-uncertainty measure (Sec.~\ref{sec:selfuncertainty}), and finally describe how \method leverages this self-uncertainty signal for adaptive inference (Sec.~\ref{sec:scale}).